-A: Based on currently available information, pregnant women who become infected with COVID-19 do not appear to be at increased risk.
+Q: I’m pregnant.
+Is there a risk that a COVID-19 infection will affect my pregnancy outcome?A: Based on currently available information, pregnant women who become infected with COVID-19 do not appear to be at increased risk of miscarriage or other complications of pregnancy.
 However, pregnant women are known to be at greater risk of severe complications from other respiratory viral infections such as influenza and SARS.
 For that reason, pregnant women are considered an at-risk population for COVID-19.